bcifu/Ling227FinalProj/README.md

 * WordBigram.ipynb contains the Trigram Naive Bayes model as well as word distribution (burstiness) analysis
 * POS.ipynb contains all the Part of Speach analysis: relative frequency, distribution, Naive Bayes trigram models, Hidden Markov Model, and perplexity
 * Text_classification.ipynb contains the DistilBERT discriminiation model

+The Python files make extensive use of NLTK, as well as Numpy, Pandas, HuggingFace, Matplotlib, and Seaborn.
+All dependencies are downloaded automatically on Colab and are imported.